 From Neiman Marcus and Barneys New York to J. Crew and Brooks Brothers, big-name bankruptcies have made headlines with increasing frequency over the past year.
 In fact, the number of Chapter 11 filings that have been initiated in the first half of 2020, alone, rang in at nearly 3,600, according to the American Bankruptcy Institute.
 That 6-month tally is more than any single year since 2012.
 While the ultimate fate of the bankruptcy-filing companies, themselves, depends on a number of factors, including the type of bankruptcy proceeding at play, one thing is true: companies’ names, their branding, and other competitive elements of their operations are proving to be among the biggest draws for bankruptcy bidders.

-It has long been the case that aside from a company’s offerings, much of the value of a consumer-facing entity comes in the form of its intellectual property – whether that be trademark-protected names and logos (and the goodwill that comes with those source-identifying elements), trade dress-centric product packaging, copyright-protected imagery and content, patented technology, or trade secret elements, such as customer and supplier lists, and advertising strategies.
+It has long been the case that aside from a company’s offerings, much of the value of a consumer-facing entity comes in the form of its intellectual property – whether that be trademark-protected names and logos (and the goodwill that comes with those source-identifying elements), trade dress-centric product packaging, copyright-protected imagery and content, patented technology, or trade secret elements, such as customer data, supplier lists, and advertising strategies.

 This value is due, in part, to the fact that many consumer products are not all that different from one company to those of its competitors, particularly in spaces like fashion, modern-day “luxury” (i.e., mass-market luxury), and sportswear, given that handbags and footwear can only be designed so many ways, and tend to follow the same general trends.
 As such, intellectual property tends to be what enables companies to distinguish themselves from rival brands in a crowded market, build value around their products in the minds of consumers, and ultimately, gain a competitive advantage.
 As such, things like trademark rights and trade secret-protected tactics are routinely among the core assets that bidders have their eyes on when it comes to bankruptcy auctions.